 - Why choose us as your claims management service?

-- No win, no fee hit and run accident claims
+- No Win No Fee hit and run accident claims

-- Contact Accident Claims UK today
+- Contact Accident Claims UK Today About Hit And Run Accident Compensation Claims

-A common question we see around hit and run claims is whether people can make compensation claims in these circumstances.
+Some people can make compensation claims in these circumstances.
 Being involved in an accident and needing to make a hit and run claim can be a very distressing time.
 However, you should still be aware of your rights, as well as what you should do in the event of being involved in such an accident and how to make a compensation claim if the driver responsible is not traceable.

-We have written this hit & run car accident claim guide to help people who have suffered a hit and run car accident (or other hit & run accident) to learn their rights and to find out how to make a successful compensation claim.
+We have written this hit & run car accident claim guide to help people who have suffered a hit and run car accident (or other hit & run accident) to learn their rights and find out how to make a successful compensation claim.

 Whilst the number of uninsured drivers on the UK’s roads has decreased, there has been an increase in the number of claims made to the Motor Insurers Bureau (MIB).
 The body compensates people who have been injured by an uninsured driver or in cases, such as hit and run accidents, where the driver failed to stop.